c3ilabuser/student9_lab/readme.md

 ##Introduction

+It's the morning after a release.
+All went well until the DM called to say the Minister had an idea to make the site AWESOME.
+As the message passed down the line, the urgency went through the roof.
+Fix it NOW! you are told.

+Fortunately, the team had worked together to put a good deployment pipeline in place.
+You can do this easily.

 In this exercise, you will be going through a set of steps similar to those that a developer would follow in implementing a new feature, or a bug fix, including deploying an updated build into a live environment.
 The purpose of this exercise is for you to gain an understanding of the workflow, as well as the supporting tools that work together to provide the automation.

 This exercise makes use of a basic "ToDo List" web application.
-In the course of this exercise, you will learn:
+In the course of this exercise, you will experience:

-* how to access and navigate in Github
+* how to access and navigate in Github - a version control system used for most Open Source solutions
-* how code is stored and organized on GitHub
+* how code is stored and organized on GitHub in repositories - "repos"
 * how edits to source code can trigger builds and deployments in a DevOps environment such as OpenShift.

 Each student will have the use of their own repository for this exercise, but please ensure that you access your *assigned repo only* to avoid causing confusion for another student.